lekosfmi/restful-app/README.md

 # RestfulApp

-A simple demonstration of interaction between Angular with a restful node api.
+A simple resultful API built in Node interacting with Angular.

 ## Getting Started

-Clone the app by running `git https://github.com/lekosfmi/restful-app`.
+Clone the app by running `git clone https://github.com/lekosfmi/restful-app`.
 After the app has been cloned, go to the root directory of the app, and run `npm install .` to install the required dependencies.